Alexander Luria: Late writings

 In 1974 and 1976, Luria presented successively his two-volume research study titled The Neuropsychology of Memory.
 The first volume was titled Memory Dysfunctions Caused by Local Brain Damage and the second Memory Dysfunctions Caused by Damage to Deep Cerebral Structures.
 Luria's book written in the 1960s titled Basic Problems of Neurolinguistics was finally published in 1975, and was matched by his last book, Language and Cognition, published posthumously in 1980.
 Luria's last co-edited book, with Homskaya, was titled Problems of Neuropsychology and appeared in 1977.
 In it, Luria was critical of simplistic models of behaviorism and indicated his preference for the position of "Anokhin's concept of 'functional systems,' in which the reflex arc is substituted by the notion of a 'reflex ring' with a feedback loop."
 In this approach, the classical physiology of reflexes was to be downplayed while the "physiology of activity" as described by Bernshtein was to be emphasized concerning the active character of human active functioning.

 Luria's death is recorded by Homskaya in the following words: "On June 1, 1977, the All-Union Psychological Congress started its work in Moscow.
 As its organizer, Luria introduced the section on neuropsychology.
 The next day's meeting, however, he was not able to attend.
 His wife Lana Pimenovna, who was extremely sick, had an operation on June 2.
 During the following two and a half months of his life, Luria did everything possible to save or at least to soothe his wife.
-Not being able to comply with this task, he dies of a Myocardial infarction on August 14.
-His funeral was attended by an endless number of people -- psychologists, teachers, doctors, and just friends.
+Not being able to comply with this task, he died of a myocardial infarction on August 14.
+His funeral was attended by an endless number of people – psychologists, teachers, doctors, and just friends.
 His wife died six months later."

 Main areas of research

 In her biography of Luria, Homskaya summarized the six main areas of Luria's research over his lifetime in accordance with the following outline: (1) The Socio-historical Determination of the Human Psyche, (2) The Biological (Genetic) Determination of the Human Psyche, (3) Higher Psychological Functions Mediated by Signs-Symbols; The Verbal System as the Main System of Signs (along with Luria's well-known three-part differentiation of it), (4) The Systematic Organization of Psychological Functions and Consciousness (along with Luria's well-known four-part outline of this), (5) Cerebral Mechanisms of the Mind (Brain and Psyche); Links between Psychology and Physiology, and (6) The Relationship between Theory and Practice.

+A Review of General Psychology survey, published in 2002, ranked Luria as the 69th most cited psychologist of the 20th century.